ChristopherBrum/RB109-Launch_School/live_assessment/live_ass_practice.md

 double_consonants("July 4th") == "JJullyy 4tthh"
 double_consonants('') == ""
 ```

 ---
-<br><br>

-3. ## Rotate 13 ##
+## Rotate 13 ##

-- ### Difficulty: **med/hard** ###
+- Difficulty: **med/hard**
 - [ ] Problem Completed?

 How can you tell an extrovert from an introvert at NSA?
 Va gur ryringbef, gur rkgebireg ybbxf ng gur BGURE thl'f fubrf.

 I found this joke on USENET, but the punchline is scrambled.
 Maybe you can decipher it?
-According to Wikipedia, ROT13 (http://en.wikipedia.org/wiki/ROT13) is frequently used to obfuscate jokes on USENET.
+According to Wikipedia, [ROT13](http://en.wikipedia.org/wiki/ROT13) is frequently used to obfuscate jokes on USENET.

 Hint: For this task you're only supposed to substitue characters.
 Not spaces, punctuation, numbers etc.

 rot13("EBG13 rknzcyr.") == "ROT13 example.";
 rot13("This is my first ROT13 excercise!" == "Guvf vf zl svefg EBG13 rkprepvfr!"